Request for Proposals: Equity Workforce Training Implementation

 Application Process

-6. Submit all completed RFP forms and attachments by email to workforce@masscec.com by 11:59 pm on March 20, 2023, with "Equity Workforce Training Implementation Grant Application" in the subject line.
+Proposals should be emailed to rfpworkforce@masscec.com by 11:59 PM on the deadline date with "Equity Workforce Training Implementation Grant Application" in the subject line.

 Application Materials